 Have you heard of the Golden State Grant?
 This is the most recent COVID-19 relief bill passed in California.
-It provides a one-time $600 state supplementary payment (SSP) grant to SSI seniors and people with disabilities to help meet the high costs that over 1.1 million SSI recipients are struggling to pay during the pandemic.
-It also provides a one-time $600 grant for seniors and people with disabilities who receive Cash Assistance Program for Immigrants (CAPI), which is a state-funded program for certain immigrants who are not eligible for SSI due to 1996 federal welfare legislation that restricted eligibility for non-citizens.
+It provides a one-time $600 state supplementary payment (SSP) grant to SSI seniors and people with disabilities.
+This payment is to help meet the high costs that over 1.1 million SSI recipients are struggling to pay during the pandemic.
+It also provides a one-time $600 grant for seniors and people with disabilities who receive Cash Assistance Program for Immigrants (CAPI).
+CAPI is a state-funded program for certain immigrants who are not eligible for SSI due to 1996 federal welfare legislation that restricted eligibility for non-citizens.

-Paper checks are being mailed by zip code with the the first bunch mailed the week of May 24.
+Paper checks are mailed by zip code with the the first bunch mailed the week of May 24 and the last bunch mailed the week of June 21.
 See California for SSI’s handout for a schedule of mail dates by zipcode.

 For SSI/SSP recipients: